FALL PLAYWRITING WORKSHOP

 -Before we start, everyone will need to agree to and sign a community code of conduct.
 This is in the interest of keeping the space welcoming, generative, and emotionally healthy for all.
 Violating the code of conduct can lead to losing your spot in the workshop.

--Reach out if you need a payment plan.
+-Reach out if you want to join but cost is a barrier, and/or if you need a payment plan.

 IF YOU CRAVE MORE SUPPORT AND FEEDBACK…